Nass9/Projects/README.md

       Project on Python/R: SEEKING SIGNALS FROM ESG DATA

-      Purpose:  Show that applying Machine Learning methods on ESG dataset allows us to create equity portfolio with higher return and lower volatility than their benchmark.
+      Purpose:  Showing that applying Machine Learning methods on ESG dataset allows us to create equity portfolio with higher return and lower volatility than their benchmark.
 We also investigate the interpretability of our models using SHapley Additive exPlanations and compare the results to a traditional Logistic Regression-based approach.
 We next used the Fama/French Five-Factor for a Backtesting of our result.